Shadows of Giants: Constraints on Stupendously Large Black Holes from Negative Sources against the Cosmic Microwave Background: Introduction

 The resurgent interest in PBHs is motivated by several factors \citep{Carr24}.
 The failure to detect weakly interacting massive particles, either by Earthbound experiments or annihilation radiation in the cosmos, has led to greater interest in alternative dark matter candidates, including PBHs \citep{Bertone18}.
 The observation of galaxies at very high redshifts could indicate pre-existing massive seeds \citep[e.g.,][]{Yuan24,Gouttenoire24}.
 There have also been suggestions of evidence for new populations of black holes: some microlensing events appear to indicate Earth-mass objects that might be PBHs \citep{Niikura19}, and the LIGO black hole mergers have been attributed to a population of PBHs \citep{Bird16}.
 Constraints on PBHs at different masses are derived from many different astrophysical observables, including searches for black hole evaporation, microlensing, dynamical effects, annihilating dark matter haloes, and cosmic microwave background (CMB) distortions \citep{Carr21-Limits}.

 Carr et al. \citep{Carr21} proposed that some PBHs may be far greater in mass than even the supermassive black holes.
 These stupendously large black holes (SLABs) would have masses above a trillion suns -- greater than entire galaxies.
-Of course, such black holes could not explain the dark matter observed within galaxies, or even clusters, but conceivably they could exist in low numbers across the Universe.
-The limits set in ref. \citep{Carr21} were based on the energy released as they accrete matter in the early universe, which would distort the CMB, and the possible high-energy signatures from the halos of conventional dark matter they would acquire.
+Of course, such black holes could not explain the dark matter observed within galaxies, or even clusters, but conceivably they could exist in low numbers across the Universe. \editOne{Carr et al. questioned whether these SLABs are actually ruled out.} The limits set in ref. \citep{Carr21} were based on \editOne{their dynamical effects and} the energy released as they accrete matter in the early universe, which would distort the CMB, and the possible high-energy signatures from the halos of conventional dark matter they would acquire.
 They also note that the way they would lens the CMB would be detectable at $z \sim 0.5 \mathendash 10$; at the low end of the SLAB mass range, they would disrupt galaxies and seed large-scale structures too early.
 Deng \citep{Deng21} also considered CMB distortions from the collapse of possible cavities initially surrounding the PBH.
 Gerlach et al. \citep{Gerlach25} argued that SLABs would produce unacceptably large isocurvature perturbations in the CMB.
-Such black holes are evidently rare.
+Work by De Luca et al. \editOne{\citep{DeLuca26} suggests that the PBH formation would produce a detectable gravitational wave background.} Such black holes are evidently rare.

 Stupendously large black holes were earlier considered in a very different context, however, as a hypothetical engineering project \citep{Lacki16}.
 These might be used as heat sinks to draw power from the CMB \citep{Opatrny17} or as gathering points \citep{Kardashev85,Smart12}; perhaps they might be created by massive transport of stars over intergalactic distances \citep{Hooper18}.
 Ref. \citep{Lacki16} noted that black holes of masses $\gtrsim 10^{15}\ \Msun$ would have enormous shadows.
 Even in empty intergalactic space, the shadows would blot out the CMB behind them.
 They would thus appear as cold spots, essentially negative flux sources.
 All unobscured SLABs have a shadow, even those formed long after recombination.